VGajdosova/GaCD_Course_Project/CodeBook.md

 E. Names of Variable Features come from “features.txt”

 ## CREATING ONE DATA SET BY MERGING THE TRAINING AND THE TEST SETS
-* merging the data tables by rows
+* Merging the data tables by rows
-* naming the variables with Subject and Activity names
+* Naming the variables with Subject and Activity names
-* creating one data set for all data (merging by columns)
+* Creating one data set for all data (merging by columns)

 ## EXTRACTING THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION FOR PARTICULAR MEASUREMENTS